yan-soon/tp/docs/UserGuide.md

 1. Type `exit` into the command box, and press **Enter** to execute it.<br>
 ![Exit](images/Exit1.png)

-2. The result display box will display the message "Exiting GradPad as requested ..." and after a 1.5 second delay, the application will terminate.<br>
+2. The result display box will display the message "Take care!" and after a 1.5 second delay, the application will terminate.<br>
 ![Exit2](images/Exit2.png)

 --------------------------------------------------------------------------------------------------------------------